 2. Relieves Inflammation

-The spikenard essential oil is extremely beneficial to your health because of its ability to fight inflammation throughout the body.
-Inflammation is at the root of most diseases and dangerous for your nervous, digestive and respiratory systems; it’s known to play a role in allergic diseases like asthma, arthritis and Crohn’s disease, as well as Alzheimer’s disease, cancer, cardiovascular disease, diabetes, high blood pressure, high cholesterol levels and Parkinson’s disease.
+Spikenard essential oil is extremely beneficial to your health because of its ability to fight inflammation throughout the body.
+Inflammation is at the root of most diseases and it’s dangerous for your nervous, digestive and respiratory systems.

 A 2010 study done at the School of Oriental Medicine in South Korea investigated the effect of spikenard on acute pancreatitis — a sudden inflammation of the pancreas that can range from mild discomfort to a life-threatening illness.
 The results suggest spikenard treatment weakened the severity of acute pancreatitis and pancreatitis-associated lung injury; this proves that spikenard serves as an anti-inflammatory agent.